James W. MacAllen ’66, trustee emeritus, died on August 16, 2018, in Scottsdale, Arizona.

 Jim was born on February 19, 1944, in Boston, Massachusetts, and graduated from Hingham High School, where he established a strong record in the classroom, in student government, and on the football and baseball fields.

-At Bowdoin, Jim was an economics major, sang in the Glee Club, was elected president of Zeta Psi Fraternity, played baseball for two seasons, and was on the track team in his sophomore year.
+At Bowdoin, Jim was an economics major, sang in the Glee Club, was a member of Zeta Psi Fraternity, played baseball for two seasons, and was on the track team in his sophomore year.
 But it was Jim’s performance as a wide receiver on the football team that attracted the greatest attention.
 By the time he graduated, Jim held records for the most career catches, most career yards, and most career and single-season touchdowns by a receiver.
 He still holds both touchdown records and is among the leading Bowdoin receivers in other categories.
 He was named to the Associated Press First Team All-New England (all divisions) and the All-Maine and United Press International New England Small College teams, and he received All-East Honorable Mention honors.
 The Philadelphia Eagles of the National Football League offered him a free-agent contract.
 Although he was eventually cut from the team, he was always grateful for having been given the opportunity to compete at the highest levels of the sport.
 In 2010 he was inducted into the Bowdoin College Athletic Hall of Honor.

 Jim earned an MBA in 1968 from the University of Virginia’s Darden School of Graduate Business Education.
 He married Patricia Steinke in June of that year and also began his career as an analyst in the securities department of the Connecticut General Life Insurance Company.
 He received his Chartered Financial Analyst designation in 1977.
 Jim held senior executive positions in the investments field with the Allstate Insurance Company in Northbrook, Illinois, and with the Massachusetts Mutual Life Insurance Company.
 In 1983 he joined Wilmington Capital Management, Inc. in Delaware before returning to the Boston area as chief investment officer for David L. Babson & Co.
 He served as the firm’s president until his retirement in 1999.